San Jose Sharks: Rebuilding (2022–present)

+Macklin Celebrini was named the youngest Sharks' team captain in the 2026–27 season.

 On July 5, 2022, the Sharks hired former player Mike Grier to serve as their new general manager, becoming the first black general manager in NHL history and fifth general manager in franchise history.
-On July 13, the Sharks traded defenseman Brent Burns along with a prosepect to the Carolina Hurricanes for Steven Lorentz and a draft pick.
+On July 13, the Sharks traded defenseman Brent Burns along with a prospect to the Carolina Hurricanes for Steven Lorentz and a draft pick.
 On July 26, Grier named former Rangers head coach David Quinn as the team's new head coach.
-San Jose opened its season in Europe as part of the 2022 NHL Global Series, with an exhibition match against Eisbaren Berlin and a two-game series against Nashville in Prague, Czech Republic to kick off the 2022–23 regular season.
+San Jose opened its season in Europe as part of the 2022 NHL Global Series, with an exhibition match against Eisbären Berlin and a two-game series against Nashville in Prague, Czech Republic to kick off the 2022–23 regular season.
 On February 25, 2023, the Sharks retired Patrick Marleau's number 12 in a pre-game ceremony.
-Marleau's number was the first to be retired in franchise history.Prior to the trade deadline, the Sharks and New Jersey Devils executed an 11-piece trade on February 26, in which the Sharks sent forward Timo Meier to New Jersey in exchange for multiple future assets, including two conditional first-round draft selections, 2020 first-round pick Shakir Mukhamadullin and winger Fabian Zetterlund.
-The Sharks finished in seventh place in the Pacific Division, 14th place in the Western Conference, and missed the playoffs for the fourth straight season.
+Marleau's number was the first to be retired in franchise history.
+Prior to the trade deadline, the Sharks and New Jersey Devils executed an 11-piece trade on February 26, in which the Sharks sent forward Timo Meier to New Jersey in exchange for multiple future assets, including two conditional first-round draft selections, 2020 first-round pick Shakir Mukhamadullin and winger Fabian Zetterlund.
+The Sharks finished in seventh place in the Pacific Division, and missed the playoffs for the fourth straight season.
 The Sharks were led in scoring by defenseman Erik Karlsson, who finished with 101 points and 67 assists, both of which are records by a Sharks defenseman.
 He scored a pair of goals on April 10, in Winnipeg to become the sixth defenseman in NHL history to record 100 points and first since Brian Leetch in 1991–92.
 His goal, assist and point totals at the end of the season led all NHL defensemen, and he was named to his seventh NHL All-Star game.
 He was awarded the Norris Trophy on June 26, the third of his career and second won by a Sharks defenseman.